MADE IN USA or

 hidden risks and costs such as rising labor costs,

-property theft, product liability risks and poor quality have
+theft, product liability risks and poor quality have

-prompted a growing number of U.S. companies bring
+prompted a growing number of U.S. companies bring their

 Quality Product Liability Risks

-and zinc die cast alloys, along with inferior knowledge
+zinc die cast alloys, along with inferior knowledge of proper

 It's dangerous to reveal your

-offshore supplier.
-Your secret technology can be stolen,
+supplier.
+Your secret technology can be stolen, shared with your

-hidden costs due to miscommunications in the barriers of
+costs due to miscommunications in the barriers of language,

 Overseas shipping costs such as tariffs and port